GoogleCloudPlatform/bigquery-utils/udfs/community/README.md

 ```

 ### [bignumber_sub(first STRING, second STRING)](bignumber_sub.sqlx)
-Safely allows mathematical substraction on numbers of any magnitude.
+Safely allows mathematical subtraction on numbers of any magnitude.
 Returns the result as a string.

 ```sql
 SELECT bqutil.fn.bignumber_sub(